ritwikkanodia/Car-Price-Prediction/README.md

 # Car-Price-Prediction

-This application was developed as part of SAP's internal MAchine Learning Hackathon.
+This application was developed as part of SAP's internal Machine Learning Hackathon.

 It predicts the price of used cars given some continous and discrete input values.